Federal Regulations Governing Immigration Document Issuance

 Immigration Questionnaire (IQ)

-Those who need immigration documents from Georgetown must submit supplemental information to OGS.
-Based upon the information submitted, students will either receive a Form I-20 (for F-1 status) or Form DS-2019 (for J-1 status).
+Students requesting immigration documents from Georgetown must submit supplemental financial information to OGS through their OGS Student Portal.
+Once students demonstrate sufficient funding in support of their program, students will receive either a Form I-20 (for F-1 status) or Form DS-2019 (for J-1 status).

 Once the visa stamp is obtained, a student must enter the United States no later than the start date listed on their Form I-20 or DS-2019, and no more than 30 days prior to that date.